Supernova4422/SFMPanoramaTool/README.md

 angle2/video_01
 angle2/video_02

-###Batch Avi Creation. -Completed
+###Batch Avi Creation.

 Similar to the batch rename tools, but it will instead export the images into a single 1:1 .AVI file each, useful for importing into blender

-###SFM Panorama Setter -COMPLETED
+###SFM Panorama Setter
 This tool can import a .DMX file of a single shot and camera, then it can turn this into several shots each with different angles, AND the right FOV settings, ready for export.

-###Blender Preset - In progress
-This tool is more than likely not going to be made (as its stupidly easy to do this part) however this tool would allow you to turn existing image sequences into a blender file ready for export!
-As I said its stupidly easy though.

-This tool may even allow users to begin rendering (with blender) immedietly after rendering, but no promises on that one.

-##Completed tools:

-###Batch Rename Tool
-Use /rename and follow the on-screen prompts
+###TODO:
+User Experience Changes
+Remove dependency on Accord.Video.FFMpeg with another library Allow to be run from the command line, and thus Source Film Maker